Maltby, South Yorkshire: Industrial Revolution

-Governance
+Politics

 Until 1974, Maltby had an urban district council, and was part of the West Riding of Yorkshire.
 Following the Local Government Act 1972, Maltby is now governed by Rotherham Metropolitan Borough Council, part of the metropolitan county of South Yorkshire, and also has a parish council, Maltby Town Council.
 Maltby Town Council has a majority of independents but has Labour representatives for the Rotherham Borough Council.
 The political makeup of Maltby Town Council is below: